SUNY Sullivan courses, whether on campus or online, apply the same standards. The only difference is the method of delivery.

 The Outcome of Distance Learning Process

 The Coordinator verifies that the instructor has successfully completed the training and has his/her course created in a practice environment.
-An email will be sent to the Vice President of Academics, the Division Chair, and the faculty member stating that the faculty member has been approved to teach via distance learning.
+An email will be sent to the Vice President of Academics, the Division Dean, and the faculty member stating that the faculty member has been approved to teach via distance learning.

 Review of Online Class